 There are quite a few major Muay Thai Glove brands.
 The most popular by far (both within and outside of Thailand) are Twins, Fairtex, and Top King.

 Keep in mind that everyone has their own personal preference for what glove brand and style they like best.
-Some people prefer more padded gloves that are puffy and thick (Windy and Top King fit this criteria).
+Some people prefer more padded gloves that are puffy and thick (Windy and Top King fit this criterion).
 Some people like shorter, smaller gloves with a lot of padding (Fairtex), and some people want a middle ground glove (Yokkao, Twins fit this) in terms of glove size.

 Every glove model from each of the major brands feels different on your hand and offers different feedback, so if you buy a pair and don’t like how it feels, try a different brand of glove.
 It may take some trial and error but you should eventually find a glove that best suits you.
 We recommend you start out with the basic TWINS model glove as your first glove and go from there.
 Check out our Ultimate Glove guides for specific picks.